signalfx/collectd-jenkins/README.md

 # collectd jenkins Plugin

-A jenkins collectd plugin which users can use to send metrics from jenkins instances to SignalFx
+A Jenkins collectd plugin which users can use to send metrics from jenkins instances to SignalFx

 ## Installation